Don't be afraid of silence -

 Following on from letting people know that they don't need to talk about their grief and loss if they don't wish to, it is also important to reinforce the message that you are there if they want to talk at any point.
 Remember, people, experience grief in different ways, and allowing them to open up in their own time will help them to understand but you are there for them and care for their well-being.

 Letting someone know that they are not alone is very important.
 Being there for someone, either as a shoulder to cry on or as a reliable friend helps alleviate the feelings of isolation the people who are grieving often feel. grief can be a lonely process and having friends to share it with can help stop a Downward Spiral into depression.
 By offering to be there, either at the end of a phone or in-person will mean more than all the flowers and sympathy cards.

 People often find it difficult to ask for help at the best of times.
 When somebody is suffering from grief it can be all the more difficult to look to others for assistance.
 It is good to offer to help with things such as shopping or cooking a meal or looking after children, it is also good to remember that some people feel the need to keep busy, it helps them to process and feel that life will continue in some kind of normality.
 It is good to ask if there is anything you can help with, but be careful not to impose on their grief as this may cause resentment.

-Never tell someone you know how they're feeling because even if you have been through a similar bereavement you can never experience things in the same way. only can you never experience things, in the same way, to assume that you do understand and know how they feel can be insensitive and hurtful.
+Never tell someone you know how they're feeling because even if you have been through a similar bereavement, you can never experience things in the same way.
+You can never experience things, in the same way, to assume that you understand and know how they feel can be insensitive and hurtful.
 In telling them you can't imagine the pain of loss they are experiencing, you are saying that you feel for them and that you are sorry for their loss.

 Railway Mission is a registered charity in England and Wales (1128024) and in Scotland (SC045897).
 A company limited by guarantee registered in England and Wales (06519565)